 If traveling from abroad perhaps you would like to extend your stay in the region?
 There is plenty to do including hiking, biking, paragliding, various wildlife tours and archaeological excursions, or just soak up the timeless vibes of rural Bulgaria.
 If you would like to extend your stay please get in touch with the owners of the accommodation option you choose.

 The lead facilitator will be Paul Alfrey - director and founder of Balkan Ecology Project and The Polyculture Project .

-Paul has been practicing and teaching ecological design for the last 13 years and has worked as a freelance Arborist in the UK for 20 years.
+Paul has been practising and teaching ecological design for the last 13 years and has worked as a freelance Arborist in the UK for 20 years.
 Paul currently runs a plant nursery, market garden and polyculture research program and consults and designs for landowners and farmers across Europe.

 The Design Plot

 We'll be designing and building a forest garden on an plot of land previously used for conventional agriculture .
 The design will include the irrigation channels, access, habitat, canopy, shrub, herb and ground layer plantings.

 Elevation: 574 m